josh-works/polyline-practice/README.md

 ![progress](/images/we-have-rendered-an-icon.jpg)

-and another 30, making more progress.
+and another 30 minutes, making more progress.
 Here's what I can get on page-load:

 ![mvp](/images/mvp.jpg)